 Is Norton VPN Worth It in 2026?
 An Honest, In-Depth Review

-If you're wondering whether Norton VPN is worth it in 2026, you're asking the right question.
-Norton is one of the most recognized names in cybersecurity, but brand recognition doesn't automatically translate into a great VPN product.
-After thorough testing and analysis, I'll break down exactly what Norton VPN (officially called Norton Secure VPN) offers, where it falls short, and whether it deserves your money — or if you'd be better off with a dedicated VPN provider.
+Wondering if Norton VPN is worth it in 2026?
+You're asking the right question.
+Norton is a household name in cybersecurity, but that reputation doesn't automatically mean you're getting a great VPN.
+After testing it thoroughly, I'll walk you through exactly what Norton VPN (officially Norton Secure VPN) delivers, where it falls short, and whether it's actually worth your money — or if you'd be better off going with a dedicated VPN provider instead.

-TL;DR: Norton VPN is a decent option if you're already a Norton 360 subscriber and want a simple, no-fuss VPN for basic privacy.
-But as a standalone VPN product, it struggles to compete with dedicated providers like NordVPN or Surfshark on speed, features, and server coverage.
-It's worth it for convenience — not for power users.
+TL;DR: Norton VPN works fine if you're already a Norton 360 subscriber wanting a simple, straightforward VPN for basic privacy.
+But as a standalone product, it can't keep up with dedicated providers like NordVPN or Surfshark when it comes to speed, features, and server options.
+Convenient?
+Yes.
+Worth it as a power user tool?
+Not really.

 Quick Overview: Norton VPN at a Glance